Wildlife of Peru

 According to legend, Manco Capac plunged his golden staff into fertile ground, finding the ‘navel of the earth’, and founded the capital of the Inca Empire.
 Today Cusco is probably Peru's most attractive city, a fascinating fusion of the past and present.

-24-25 April: Spend 2 nights at the comfortable Aranwa Boutique Hotel, once a sixteenth-century colonial mansion, and just 2 blocks from Cusco's main square.
+6-7 May: Spend 2 nights at the comfortable Marriott El Convento Hotel, once a sixteenth-century colonial convent, and just 3 blocks from Cusco's main square.
 Guided visits will include the Qoricancha temple; the cathedral, and nearby sites such as Sacsayhuaman, Kenko and Puka Pukara.